bquintas/sample-aws-genai-ops-demos/README.md

 ## Getting Started

-1. Choose a demo from the list above
+1. Browse the available demos in the table above
-2. Navigate to the demo's folder: `[pillar]/[demo-name]/`
+2. Click on the repository link for your chosen demo
-3. Follow the README.md for deployment instructions
+3. Follow the demo's README.md for detailed deployment instructions
 4. Deploy using the provided Infrastructure as Code scripts

 ## Prerequisites